Hotjar Learning courses are live 🎓

-Once your Tracking Code is installed
+Once Your Tracking Code is Installed

-You can start using any of Hotjar's 8 features: Heatmaps, Recordings, Forms, Funnels, Polls, Surveys, Recruiters and Incoming Feedback.
+You can start using any of Hotjar's features: Heatmaps, Recordings, Surveys, and Incoming Feedback.
 Have a look at the guides below to get started.

 - Creating Your First Heatmap with Snapshots

-- How to Start Recordings
+- How to Start Continuous Recordings

 - Creating Your First Survey